Uvacoder/lawncare/src/pages/page/ambrosden.md

 categories:
 - project
 ---
-These are the results of our lawn care service at a client in Ambrosden
+These are the results of our lawn care service at a client in Ambrosden.